Deblok-Workshop/NewDeblok/README.md

 ### The state of New Deblok:

-- Total: ~70% complete
+- Total: ~75% complete
 - DeblokManager: 100% complete, nothing needs work in this area
-- Backend: 100% complete, nothing needs work in this area
+- Backend: 100% complete, This probably says 100% but rare's still cookin the backend.
 - Frontend: 50% done, needs container creation and vnc proxy.
 - Backend Proxies: 100% done, nothing needs work in this area